ovh/docs/pages/public_cloud/compute/public-cloud-first-steps/guide.en-sg.md

 ![instance select](images/24-instance-creation08.png){.thumbnail}

-This step offers several configuration options:
+This step offers several configuration options.
+Click on the tabs below to view the details:

 > [!tabs]
 > **1: Number of instances to be created**